yusufjon-developer/msu-tj-android/README.md

     ```bash
     git clone [https://github.com/yusufjon-developer/msu-tj-android.git](https://github.com/yusufjon-developer/msu-tj-android.git)
     ```
-2.  **Setup Firebase:**
+2.  **Important:** This project requires a `google-services.json` file.
     * Create a project in the [Firebase Console](https://console.firebase.google.com/).
-    * Download `google-services.json` and place it in the `app/` directory.
+    * Download the configuration file and place it in the `app/` directory.
-3. Open the project in Android Studio (Ladybug or newer recommended).
+3. Open the project in Android Studio and wait for Gradle synchronization.
-4. Sync Gradle and run on an Emulator/Device.
+4. Run on an Emulator or a Physical Device.

 ### 2. Go Backend
-To run the backend tools:
+To run the backend, you need a Firebase Service Account key.

 1. Clone the repository:
     ```bash
     git clone [https://github.com/yusufjon-developer/msu-tj-backend.git](https://github.com/yusufjon-developer/msu-tj-backend.git)
     ```
-2. Place your `serviceAccountKey.json` file in the project root.
+2. Place your `serviceAccountKey.json` file in the root of the project.
 3. Run the server:
     ```bash
     go run cmd/app/main.go